gerritgriebel/jira-worklog-calendar/README.md

 Grab it and modify to your liking and subscribe to your new calendar.

+Note: There's also a REST-API to achieve the same without DB-Access: <Jira-URL>/rest/api/2/search?jql=worklogAuthor=<user>&fields=worklog

 Prerequisites
 =============
 - Jira on Unix and Postgres